naveenggmu/ImageClef-2020-DrawnUI/README.md

 - Get the data from clef challenge website: https://www.aicrowd.com/clef_tasks/28/task_dataset_files?challenge_id=219

--Follow section 3 and 4 in notebooks to run and get results and converted submission files for the challenge.
+- Follow section 3 and 4 in notebooks to run and get results and converted submission files for the challenge.

 | Model  | mAP 0.5 |
 | ------------- | ------------- |